Is there bottled water without microplastics?

 Bevi machine with carbon filter to remove microplastics from water.

-That’s why Bevi water cooler machines were designed the way they were: with an advanced filtration system that houses a recommended commercial-grade carbon filter certified to remove 99.99% of microplastics from tap water.
-Every gallon of Bevi water you drink instead of bottled water saves your body from ingesting more 900,000 microplastics.
+That’s why Bevi water cooler machines were designed the way they were, with an advanced filtration system that houses a recommended, commercial-grade carbon filter certified to remove 99.9% of microplastics from tap water.
+Every gallon of Bevi water you drink instead of bottled water saves your body from ingesting an average of 900,000 plastic pieces.
 Not bad, as they say.

 When you don’t have access to a Bevi machine at work, the gym, the cafeteria, or the brewery, and you’re at home looking for a glass of water, you can turn to a premium pitcher with a replaceable filter.
 LifeStraw makes a (relatively) affordable at-home filtrating pitcher that can remove not only microplastics from your drinking water, but a range of other chemicals and heavy metals.